andermoran/AngularAdvice/README.md

 > *Note from [Maximilian Schwarzmüller](https://twitter.com/maxedapps):*
 >  How do you know to which Properties or Events of HTML Elements you may bind?
-You can basically bind to all Properties and Events - a good idea is to  `console.log()` the element you're interested in to see which properties and events it offers.
+You can basically bind to all Properties and Events - a good idea is to  `console.log()` the element you're interested in to see which properties and events it offers
-> **Important**: For events, you don't bind to onclick but only to click (=> (click)).
+> **Important**: For events, you don't bind to onclick but only to click (=> (click))

-The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
-Googling for  `YOUR_ELEMENT properties` or  `YOUR_ELEMENT events` should yield nice results.
+> The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
+Googling for  `YOUR_ELEMENT properties` or  `YOUR_ELEMENT events` should yield nice results
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzYwMjE5MzkwLC0xMTQ0NjQ2NzE5XX0=
+eyJoaXN0b3J5IjpbLTE1ODc2NDAzODYsLTExNDQ2NDY3MTldfQ
+==
 -->